Gender inequality is a persistent problem for society. Here's how several highly influential women think we can begin to address it.

-Next year, Rios looks forward to the unveiling of Central Park’s first statues of women, suffragists Elizabeth Cady Stanton, Susan B. Anthony and Sojourner Truth, for the 100th anniversary of women gaining the right to vote.1 She believes memorializing more great women this way will help “normalize our story.”
+Rios looked forward to the unveiling of Central Park’s first statues of women, suffragists Elizabeth Cady Stanton, Susan B. Anthony and Sojourner Truth, for the 100th anniversary of women gaining the right to vote.1 She believes memorializing more great women this way will help “normalize our story.”

 “It’s not just women’s history—it’s history.”